dustin1q/WPP/README.md

 ## Next steps:

 1. Add and use SVG icons
-1. Leverage Livecode as a code sample template for native UI samples
-    * Create a utility class for Ace Editor
-    * Abstract examples into a data object to render using Ace utility
 1. Add Unit Testing
 1. Consider a Modual Federation Pattern to demonstrate